leoneversberg/mmdet/README.md

 # mmdet
-This code uses containerized MMDetection to train a Faster-RCNN object detection model on CVAT data.
+Train a Faster-RCNN object detection model on CVAT data with containerized MMDetection.
 Training can be visualized with Tensorboard.

 # Installation & Setup
 ## CVAT
 You can create an account for the free online version [app.cvat.ai](https://app.cvat.ai/) or [run your own server](https://opencv.github.io/cvat/docs/administration/basics/installation/).

+After labeling your data, export a train and a test dataset in the COCO 1.0 format.
+This will give you images and annotations folders, which should be placed in the data folder in train and test.

 ## Docker Image
 Build an image with `sudo docker build -t mmdet:latest .`

+## Tensorboard
+`pip install tensorboard`

 # Training
+## Run MMDetection training
-Run the image with:
+Run the image with the following command (modify path to mmdet folder):
 ```
 docker run --gpus all \
   -v "/path/to/mmdet/my_configs:/mmdetection/my_configs:ro" \